-A child must be 18 years old to decide which parent they want to live with in Michigan.
-However, the court often considers the preference of the child along with several other factors when determining which parent will have primary custody.
+A child must be 18 years old to decide which parent they want to live with within Michigan.
+However, the court often considers the child’s preference and several other factors when determining which parent will have primary custody.
 According to MCL 722.23, the “best interests of the child” encompasses several factors the court will consider and evaluate in determining child custody and parenting time.
 These include:

-These and other factors are considered by the court when determining whether a child chooses who to live with in Novi.
+The court considers these and other factors when determining whether a child chooses who to live with in Novi.

 Along with the factors outlined above, the judge may consider the child’s opinion or preference in some cases.
-Whether the preference of the child is considered in a child custody case depends on the child’s maturity, age, and ability to adequately express a reasonable preference.
-While a child cannot decide whether they will live with one parent or the other when younger than 18 years old, the judge ultimately makes the decision in a custody dispute.
+Whether the child’s preference is considered in a child custody case depends on the child’s maturity, age, and ability to express a reasonable preference adequately.
+While a child cannot decide whether they will live with one parent or the other when younger than 18 years old, the judge ultimately decides on a custody dispute.

-When parents are on equal ground in terms of the factors considered in deciding child custody, the court may consider the child’s opinion to determine which parent is awarded custody.
-However, if it is clearly in the best interest of the child to be in the custody of one parent, the judge’s decision will not be swayed by the child.
-Judges do give weight to the opinions of children who want a stable living environment.
-For instance, a child may desire to live with the parent who helps with homework, provides healthy meals, and actively participates in the child’s life.
+When parents are on the equal ground regarding the factors considered in deciding child custody, the court may consider the child’s opinion to determine which parent is awarded custody.
+However, if it is clearly in the child’s best interest to be in the custody of one parent, the judge’s decision will not be swayed by the child.
+Judges give weight to the opinions of children who want a stable living environment.
+For instance, a child may desire to live with a parent who helps with homework, provides healthy meals, and actively participates in the child’s life.
 A child’s opinion will not be considered in situations such as:

 The question, “Can a child choose who to live with?” is one that is not easily answered.
-Parents may want to visit with Melissa Pearce & Associates, PLC for legal guidance in child custody matters.
+Parents may want to visit Melissa Pearce & Associates, PLC, for legal guidance in child custody matters.

-Testifying in court can be an emotional and frightening experience for a child, especially those who are younger.
+Testifying in court can be an emotional and frightening experience for a child, especially younger ones.
 When a child is mature enough and wants to be heard, judges may take it into consideration.
 It is important to note that the court may hear the child’s concerns and preferences in chambers, an informal setting where the parents and attorneys are not present.
-This again depends on the age and maturity of the child.
-Children can speak more openly in an informal setting and avoid what can be an emotional and psychologically harmful experience for a child.
+This, again, depends on the age and maturity of the child.
+Children can speak more openly in an informal setting and avoid what can be an emotionally and psychologically harmful experience for a child.

-When a child wants to testify, it is the judge’s discretion as to whether it will be permitted.
-In circumstances where there are allegations of illicit drug use by one parent, child abuse or neglect, or other factors that impact child custody, a Guardian ad Litem may be appointed by the court.
+When a child wants to testify, it is the judge’s discretion whether it will be permitted.
+In circumstances where there are allegations of illicit drug use by one parent, child abuse or neglect, or other factors that impact child custody, the court may appoint a Guardian ad Litem.
 A Guardian ad Litem speaks for the child regarding their concerns and opinions.
 In this situation, a child may still be allowed to testify in court.

 Sometimes children change their minds about which parent they want to live with following a divorce.
-Unless the child is 18, they generally cannot make the decision regarding who they will live with.
-A judge can modify a custody agreement, but it must be in the best interest of the child.
+Unless the child is 18, they generally cannot decide who they will live with.
+A judge can modify a custody agreement, but it must be in the child’s best interest.
 Children and teens cannot choose to live with one parent simply because they allow more privileges or leniency than the other.
-Adhering to Michigan child custody laws, judges determine which parent provides a more stable environment that contributes to the overall physical and emotional well being of the child.
+Adhering to Michigan child custody laws, judges determine which parent provides a more stable environment that contributes to the child’s overall physical and emotional well-being.
 In most cases, the court order will stand regardless of whether a child changes their mind.

-Parents often believe their children can choose to live with one parent or the other following a divorce.
-There are several states that allow children to decide who they will live with at age 14, some even allow it at age 12.
+Parents often believe their children can choose to live with one parent or another following a divorce.
+Several states allow children to decide who they will live with at age 14.
+Some even allow it at the age of 12.
 This is not the case in Novi, MI, as children can only decide who they will live with at age 18.
-There are extenuating circumstances that may be considered, and every custody case is unique.
+Extenuating circumstances may be considered, and every custody case is unique.
 In what circumstances can a child choose who to live with?
-Those in need of skilled legal guidance and support may want to consider reaching out to Melissa Pearce & Associates, PLC at 248-397-9606.
+Those needing skilled legal guidance and support may want to consider reaching out to Melissa Pearce & Associates, PLC, at 248-397-9606.